 Sexual health tests: Part of a managed PrEP program includes comprehensive sexual health testing at least once every three months.

 Frequency and duration of use: There are three different ways to use PrEP.
 Daily PrEP involves taking one pill every day.
-Periodic PrEP is the same as daily, but with an end date in mind.
+Periodic PrEP is the same as daily but with an end date in mind.
 On-demand PrEP involves using PrEP according to a carefully timed dosing schedule for shorter periods of time.
 Use our PrEP Selector tool to find out which option could suit your needs.
 PrEP can be used as an ongoing strategy for as long as someone chooses.
-Discuss how to start or stop using PrEP with a doctor.

-Usage trends and population uptake: Over 68,000+ people have tried PrEP in Australia.
+Usage trends and population uptake: As of October 2024, 80,000+ people have been prescribed PrEP at least once in Australia.

-“Taking action and choosing one or a combination of sexual health strategies is far better than choosing none”
+“… taking action and choosing one or more sexual health strategies is better than choosing none at all”

 Accessibility: Prescriptions are available from doctors across Australia.
 Although any doctor can prescribe PrEP as part of a managed sexual health program, not all doctors may be aware of it.

-Considerations: PrEP offers extremely high levels of protection against HIV.
-PrEP can only offer protection against HIV when used as advised.
+Considerations: When used as advised, PrEP offers extremely high levels of protection against HIV.
 PrEP does not protect against other STIs.
-Most common STIs are easy to detect and straightforward to cure.
-This is why three-monthly testing and, if necessary, treatment of other STIs is important when choosing PrEP.
-Although becoming increasingly popular, PrEP may not be suitable or desirable for everyone.
+Most STIs are easy to detect and straightforward to cure.
+This is why three-monthly testing and, if necessary, treatment of other STIs is recommended while using PrEP.
+Although increasingly popular, PrEP may not be suitable or desirable for everyone.
+To discover which PrEP option could be right for you, use our interactive PrEP Selector tool.

 Condoms

-Type: Physical barrier device used as an HIV and STI prevention strategy.
+Type: Physical barrier device used as an HIV and/or STI prevention strategy.

 Description: A condom is a physical sheath-shaped device used to cover the penis during sex.
-Using a condom can help reduce the transmission of HIV and other STIs.
+Using a condom can help prevent HIV and other STIs.

 Introduced: Condoms were first acknowledged to prevent the transmission of HIV close to the start of the HIV epidemic in the early 1980s.
-It took a few years to discover that the virus was passed on via bodily fluids.
-As a result, gay and bisexual men quickly adopted them and were pioneering community activists in promoting condom use as the only known means of protecting against HIV at the time.
+It took a few years to understand that the virus was transmitted through particular bodily fluids.
+As a result, gay and bi+ guys quickly adopted them and were pioneering community activists in promoting condom use as the only known way to protect against HIV at the time.
 Throughout most of the 1980s, before treatments became available, acquiring HIV was likely to result in premature death, so using a condom was directly associated with staying safe and alive.
-Despite the prevalence of other STIs long before the HIV epidemic, condoms were not typically used for sex between men as they were predominantly considered a means to prevent pregnancy.
+Despite the prevalence of other STIs long before the HIV epidemic, condoms weren’t typically used for sex between men as they were predominantly used for preventing pregnancy.

-Can be used by: People who are HIV negative or people who are HIV positive.
+Can be used by: Anyone, regardless of their HIV status.
 As condoms are only used to cover the penis, they are only worn by the insertive partner — the top.

-Sexual health tests: A sexual health test every three months is important because condoms may not be used consistently every time.
-Condoms are not typically used for oral sex and they do not always fully cover affected areas, allowing the possibility of acquiring or transmitting STIs such as syphilis.
-Testing for HIV and STIs at least four times a year is part of an effective safe sex strategy.
+Sexual health tests: Testing every three months is important because condoms aren’t typically used for oral sex and they don’t always fully cover affected areas of skin, allowing the possibility of acquiring or transmitting syphilis.
+Testing for HIV and STIs at least four times a year is part of a good sexual health strategy.

 Frequency and duration of use: One condom for every occurrence of sex.
 A fresh condom should be used with every sexual partner.
 Condoms can be used as an ongoing strategy to reduce transmission of HIV or other STIs.